Close Menu

 Clutter-free areas not only reduce the risk of tripping but also improve evacuation routes in case of emergencies.
 In offices, organize furniture to ensure compliance with the Americans with Disabilities Act (ADA).
 This means providing ample space for individuals with mobility aids to navigate freely.

 Consider storage solutions for transient items like rolling chairs or tables.
 When not in use, these items should be stored away from walkways to maintain clear paths.
-In homes, keep stairs and hallways free of obstacles that could hinder movement or cause trips.
+In luxury homes, keep stairs and hallways free of obstacles that could hinder movement or cause trips.

 Tip #5 – Fire Safety Measures